Last updated on February 9th, 2022 at 06:15 pm

 For more tips on kayak camping, be sure to read Kayak Camping: Sharkchow’s Checklist

-Primitive camping is free but you must call 727-638-4447 to check in.
-Have your boat registration number, number of campers, arrival and departure dates and a contact phone number in case of emergency.
+While camping is free, campers have to call 727-638-4447 to check in.
+Have your boat registration number, number of campers, arrival and departure dates and a contact phone number off island in case of emergency.

-Rangers insist that you do not disturb the birds, which is why pets are not allowed on the islands.
+Rangers are particularly sensitive about people who disturb the birds, which is why pets are not allowed on the islands.

 Launching your boat